Vermont Kitchen Renovation

 Installing the ceiling, floors, backsplash, and trim:

 When we bought the house there was popcorn ceiling in the kitchen, living room and hallway.
-The best solution for us was to cover it up (I can get into this more in a separate blog post).
-We used unprimed pine beadboard on the ceiling and backsplash.
+The best solution for us was to cover it up.
+We used unprimed pine beadboard on the ceiling and backsplash and then painted it.
 Craig also installed new hardwood floors and new trim.
+We decided to use Sawyer Mason Flooring again because we had such a great experience in the Rhode Island addition.
+We picked wide plank french oak in Sconset.
+It has a nice matte finish.
 We retrofitted the can lights in the ceiling as well.

 We spent quite a while looking for the perfect beige and white.
 We finally settled on Clare Trim Paint in Beigeing (used on the beadboard wall) and Wall & Trim Paint in Timeless (used on trim and all other walls).